yliu-hashed/Scrap-Mechanic-EDA/Docs/Inner-Workings.md

 ![](/Images/synth0.jpg)

 The `memory` pass turns memory into registers and things.
 It is a techmap for memory.
 The supplied `bram.rule` is to support Timer memory mapping.
-If the `memory` pass sees a memory with timer annotation, it will be turned into special modules instead.
+If the `memory` pass sees a memory with a timer annotation, it will be turned into special modules instead.
 These special modules will be kept by Yosys.
 SM-EDA will later recognize it and generate the RAM.
-But here, we don't have any timer annotated memory.
-Thus it will do nothing.
+But here, we don't have any timer-annotated memory.
+Thus, it will do nothing.

-The `techmap` pass turns these generic AST-based operators into Yosys internal generic gate-level operators.
-It turns high-level operators like *mux* and *add* into low-level operators like *nand* and *xor* for example.
+The `techmap` pass turns these generic AST-based operators into Yosys' internal generic gate-level operators.
+It turns high-level operators like *mux* and *add* into low-level operators like *nand* and *xor*, for example.

 ![](/Images/synth1.jpg)